immutables/immutables.github.io/getstarted.md

 <a name="android"></a>
 ### Configuration for Android
-To comfortably use _Immutables_ for Android development, here are the steps for to setup working build configuration:
+To comfortably use _Immutables_ for Android development, here are the steps to setup working build configuration:

 #### Using apt plugin